-Generation capacity in New York is secured to ensure that demand can be met at all times, including new large loads added to the system.
-Generation capacity above and beyond the
+Generation capacity in New York is secured to ensure that demand can be met, including new large loads added to the system.
+Generation capacity above and beyond the maximum load is necessary to ensure reliability and resource availability.
+This means that new large load interconnections will increase the requirement for generation capacity to a value greater than the load itself.
+The new large loads will have a significant impact on the need for new generating capacity.